superfly/docs/hands-on/deploy-app.html.md

 toc: false
 ---

 We are now ready to deploy our containerized app to the Fly platform.
-At the command line, just run:
+If you didn't choose to deploy as part of the `flyctl launch` command in the previous section, run the following at the command line:

 ```cmd
 flyctl deploy